 Carl Jung (1875 – 1961) Swiss physician, psychiatrist and psychotherapist who founded analytical psychology.
 Although a practising doctor, his famous works were in fields of dreams, psychology and philosophy.

-Sigmund Freud (1885 – 1939) Austrian /Czech physician, leading figure in new science of psychoanalysis.
-Freud made extensive study of dreams and the sub-conscious to try and understand better human emotions.
+Sigmund Freud (1885 – 1939) Austrian /Czech physician, leading figure in the new science of psychoanalysis.
+Freud made an extensive study of dreams and the sub-conscious to try and understand better human emotions.

 Frederick Banting (1891 – 1941) Canadian physician and medical scientist, he was the co-inventor of insulin and pioneered its use in people with diabetes.
 Awarded Nobel Prize in Medicine 1923